philippemnoel/whist-FFmpeg/README.md

 ## Fractal Changelog

-This fork was originally created to add 0RGB32 Cuda resizing to the `scale_cuda` filter (so that we could replace `sw_scale` entirely in the Nvidia GPU), but this has since been taken care of upstream.
-Right now, there are no FFmpeg source modifications we have made.
+- Modify `av_malloc` to align data to system pagesize to conform with macOS' Metal API, to avoid unnecessary memory copies from CPU to GPU between video decoding and video rendering with SDL

+- Created GitHub Actions workflows, `build-and-test-ffmpeg.yml` and `build-and-publish-ffmpeg.yml` to build, test and publish on Windows, macOS and Linux Ubuntu

-We have also added Docker scripts to compile FFmpeg on Linux Ubuntu 18.04 and Linux Ubuntu 20.04.
+- Added Docker scripts, mainly `Dockerfile.20`, `docker-build.sh`, `build-docker-image.sh` and `docker-build-scripts/build_ffmpeg.sh`, to compile FFmpeg on Linux Ubuntu 20.04

 We have modified the data alignment in `libavutil/mem.c` to force `av_malloc` to align with system pagesize, instead of a fixed number like 16/32.
 This allows us to shave one memcpy when integrating with SDL's rendering system under Metal on macOS.

 ## Building

-After every push to `main`, shared FFmpeg libraries will be built and published to AWS S3, which will be deployed automatically during the next `fractal/fractal` update. **Only stable changes should be deployed to `main`.**
+After every push to `main`, shared FFmpeg libraries are built and published to AWS S3, from which

+which will be deployed automatically during the next `fractal/fractal` update. **Only stable changes should be deployed to `main`.**

 The workflow is in `.github/workflows/build-and-publish-ffmpeg.yml`.
 The instructions for building on local machines are essentially identical to the publishing workflow, so we describe both below and note any differences.